docker/docs/content/manuals/admin/organization/manage-products.md

 [Testcontainers Cloud](https://app.testcontainers.cloud/) and follow the on-screen instructions.

-To manage access for Testcontainers Cloud, sign in to the [Testcontainers Cloud Settings page](https://app.testcontainers.cloud/dashboard/settings) as an organization owner, and then manage access under **Lock Testcontainers Cloud**.
+To manage access to Testcontainers Cloud, sign in to the [Testcontainers Cloud Settings page](https://app.testcontainers.cloud/dashboard/settings) as an organization owner, and then manage access under **Lock Testcontainers Cloud**.